Prevention of Medical Errors for Florida Healthcare Professionals

 - Ensure that only properly trained persons insert and maintain catheters.

-- Insert catheters using aseptic technique and sterile equipment (acute care setting).
+- In acute-care hospital settings, insert catheters using aseptic technique and sterile equipment.

 - Follow aseptic insertion; maintain a closed drainage system.